ssatguru/coppercube/README.md

 To install the plugin
 - download "Source Code (zip or tar.gz)" from https://github.com/ssatguru/CopperCubeStuff/releases
-- extract "orbitalCamera.js" file and copy it to
-   your Documents\CopperCube\plugins on Windows
+- extract "orbitalCamera.js" file and copy it to your "Documents\CopperCube\plugins" folder on Windows
    or
-   ~/Documents/CopperCube/plugins on macOS
+   "~/Documents/CopperCube/plugins" folder on macOS
 - restart CopperCube